pingcap/docs-tidb-operator/en/build-multi-gcp-gke.md

 2. Create the dedicated node pools used by PD, TiKV, and TiDB for each cluster.

-    Take Cluster 1 as an example:
+    Take cluster 1 as an example:

     {{< copyable "shell-regular" >}}